NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Ruin Delver.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.

 You're trained in Acrobatics and the Roseguard Lore skill.
-You gain the [[Feats/Cat Fall|Cat Fall]] skill feat.
+You gain the [[Cat Fall|Cat Fall]] skill feat.

 *Source: Pathfinder: Abomination Vaults Player's Guide* *OGL*